James-QiuHaoran/James-QiuHaoran.github.io/README.md

 This is my personal website using bootstrap.
 The website URL is: https://james-qiuhaoran.github.io/index.html

-You can see my introduction, blogs, social contacts there.
+You can see my self-introduction, blogs, some experiences, footprint, social contacts and so on.
 WELCOME!!